coquetm/CMiE-2017-Manuel-Coquet/README.md

 - Calculate the new optimal power flow, generator profit, systemwide costs and DWL
 - Determine the optimal operation point for the generator based on profit maximizing
 - Determine the associated DWL to society based on the generator profit-maximizing

+## 4. Transmission expansion Planning (Mixed Integer Programming)
+The transmission planning process must identify and support development of transmission infrastructure that is sufficiently robust and can enable competition among wholesale capacity and energy suppliers in energy markets.
+However, it is a very complex mathematical problem.
+In this project, I replicate algorithms that try to tackle this problem through linearizations and relaxations.

+#### The TEP algorithms I will replicate come from the Paper:
+- Transmission Expansion Planning: A Mixed-Integer LP Approach (2003) by Natalia Alguacil, Alexis L. Motto and Antonio J. Conejo

+- This paper presents a mixed-integer LP approach to the solution of the long-term transmission expansion planning problem

+- In general, this problem is large-scale, mixed-integer, nonlinear, and nonconvex.
+The authors derive a mixed-integer linear formulation that considers losses and guarantees convergence to optimality using existing optimization software

+- The proposed model is applied to Garver’s 6-bus system, the IEEE Reliability Test System, and a realistic Brazilian system.
+However, I only apply the algorithm to Garver’s 6-bus system.